mattdavis0351/mongodb-labs/exercises/mongo-shell/crud/read.md

 **Exercise 8** :computer:
 * any element in the array

 A more common search criteria is filtering out a single element in the array, irrespective of its array position.
-Note that 'Musical' is matched irrespective of its position in the array.
+Note that 'Musical' is matched irrespective of its position in the `genres` array.

 **query:**
 ```javascript
 db.movieDetails.find({"genres":"Musical"}).pretty()
 ```
-**result:**
+**result:** (Only a part of the output has been shown.)
 ```javascript
 {
 	"_id" : ObjectId("5d7e92671ddae9be2e72570a"),